bdavidxyz/chirpy/_posts/2024-02-01-check-if-hash-has-key-in-ruby.md

 ## The most robust possible answer

 So now what if you're not quite sure about the hash you're checking.

-Case one :  You're not sure if the keys are symbol or not - think about a hash that is extracted from a remote API.
+Case one :  You're not sure if the keys are symbols or not - think about a hash that is extracted from a remote API.

 ```ruby
 $> my_hash.deep_symbolize_keys.try(:key?, :a)